justeat/ts-jsonschema-builder/.github/pull_request_template.md

 * [ ] Have you added an explanation of what your changes do and why you'd like us to include them?
 * [ ] Have you written new tests for your core changes, as applicable?
-* [ ] Have you successfully ran tests with your changes locally?
+* [ ] Have you successfully run tests with your changes locally?